 Shop for clove oil.

 Eucalyptus oil may be effective in helping people manage the symptoms of respiratory conditions such as asthma, bronchitis, and the common cold.
-However, keep in mind that certain types of eucalyptus oil shouldn’t be applied to the faces of infants or children.
+However, eucalyptus oil is one that is dangerous to children.

 Shop for eucalyptus oil.